Oldest known wild bird spotted in the Pacific

 Laysan albatrosses

 Wisdom is a Laysan albatross, or moli.
 These birds return to tiny atolls in the Pacific every year starting in October.
-Because of their long lifespans, they can be a challenge to study.
-A typical albatross lives for two to three times the length of a biologist’s career.
+However, because of their long lifespans, they can be a challenge to study.
+In fact, a typical albatross lives for two to three times the length of a biologist’s career.

 Plus, albatrosses are difficult to study because they spend up to 90% of their lives in the air, moving from their summer feeding ground in the northern Pacific, to the tiny atolls in the mid-Pacific that are their places to nest.